-☐ Hairdressing or beauty room ☐ Library ral Services Charge paid by residents ities (e.g. with an aged care facility): acilities, the village operator will frurs of use and booking procedure om time to time specify particular s.
+, ☐ Hairdressing or beauty room ☑ Library 1 that is not funded from the General Services Charge paid by residents tions on access or sharing of facilities (e.g. with an aged care facility): acilities, the village operator will from time to time specify particular urs of use and booking procedures.
 Residents must comply with those Some village facilities ma ay be subject to user charges.
-With the village operator's agreement, retirement village residents may use certain facilities and participate in certain activities within the co-located residential aged care facility, in common with the aged care facility residents and others, including: • coffee shop; hairdresser (currently available on Tuesday mornings); Charges may apply to some of these facilities/activities.
-6.2 Does the village attached, adjacent or co-located residential aged care facility?
-Name of residential aged care fa provider acility and name of the approved - Bribie Island Aged Care - Churc hes of Christ in Queensland A 4 1 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4

-Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld).
+With the village operator's agreement, retirement village residents may use certain facilities and participate in certain activities within the co-located residential aged care facility, in common with the aged care facility residents and others, including: dining room; coffee shop; hairdresser (currently available on Tuesday and Thursday mornings); hall (which hosts activities such as indoor bowls and exercises).
+Charges may apply to sor me of these facilities/activities.
+6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility?
+Name of residential aged care facility and name of the approved provider Bribie Island Aged Care - Churches of Christ in Queensland Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld) .
 The retirement village operator cannot keep places free or guarantee places in aged care for residents of the retirement village.
-To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth).
+To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth) .
 Exit fees may apply when you move from your retirement village unit to other accommodation and may involve entering a new contract.

-Part 7 - Services

-7.1 What services are provided to all village residents (funded from the General Services Charge fund paid by residents)?

-The General Services are all services supplied, or made available, to all residents of the village, associated with the Operating Costs.

-What are the Operating Costs?

-The Operating Costs are the total of all expenses the village operator incurs in connection with the ownership, operation, management and administration of the village, other than:
+Part 7 - Services 7.1 What services are provided to all village residents (funded from the General Services The General Services are all services supplied, or made available, to all residents of the village, associated with the Operating Costs.
+Charge fund paid by What are the Operating Costs? residents)?
+The Operating Costs are the total of all expenses the village operator incurs in connection with the ownership, operation, management and administration of the village, other than: (a) amounts payable directly by you or another resident; (b) the direct costs of providing personal services; (c) costs for maintaining and repairing the village's capital items that are payable out of the Maintenance Reserve

+Fund; or

-- (a) amounts payable directly by you or another resident; - (b) the direct costs of providing personal services; - (c) costs for maintaining and repairing the village's capital items that are payable out of the Maintenance Reserve Fund; or - (d) costs for capital items that are payable out of the Capital Replacement Fund.
+(d) costs for capital items that are payable out of the Capital Replacement Fund.